The History of Private Equity

 In 1907, Phipps founded the Bessemer Trust, a "family office," to invest his $50 million in proceeds in private businesses and other exclusive holdings.

-Today, Bessemer Trust continues to invest more than $46 billion in assets for the Phipps family and other mega wealthy American dynasties… To this day, it invests in privately traded companies, and it's even headed by Phipps' great grandson, Stuart Janney.
+Today, Bessemer Trust continues to invest more than $46 billion in assets for the Phipps family and other mega wealthy American dynasties...
+Headed by Phipp's great grandson, Stuart Janney, it invests in privately traded companies to this day.

 But it wasn't until after World War II that the private market really began growing...